coreos/docs/running-coreos/platforms/vagrant/index.md

 ## Install Vagrant and VirtualBox

 Vagrant is a simple-to-use command line virtual machine manager.
-There are install packages available for Windows, Linux and OSX.
-Find the latest installer on the [Vagrant downloads page][vagrant].
+There are install packages available for Windows, Linux and OS X. Find the latest installer on the [Vagrant downloads page][vagrant].
 Be sure to get version 1.6.3 or greater.

 [vagrant]: http://www.vagrantup.com/downloads.html